Hongbin (Bill) Ma, Professor and Chair

 Craig Kluever, Undergraduate Director

 The Department of Mechanical and Aerospace Engineering prepares students for productive careers in mechanical engineering related disciplines.
-The program focuses on instruction in the thermal and mechanical systems areas as defined by the Accreditation Board for Engineering and Technology (ABET).
 To support that mission, the Department has been divided into the focus areas of Design and Manufacturing, Dynamics and Control, Materials, and Thermal-Fluid Sciences.
 (NOTE: Focus areas are not listed on transcripts or diplomas.)

 The department endeavors to present an experimental program through laboratory experiences.
 Students take three lab courses that focus on instrumentation and measurements, materials and manufacturing, and thermal-fluid systems.